 I found that these students saw themselves as typical Ithaca College students.
 They tend to be very active and to identify more strongly with the groups they affiliated with -- sports teams, res life, their friends -- than with being Muslim.

-How did your education at Ithaca College contribute to your success?
+How did your education at Ithaca College contribute to

 I think studying anthropology and politics really taught me how to approach people and ask questions well, how to interrogate a subject and look at it from all angles and to look at it critically, to ask tough questions and pursue the answers.
 I learned how to learn and how to listen.
 I came into college with some idea of that, but I have refined that even more.
 I'm very thankful for that.
 It's a great jumping off point for me.

 You’ve just graduated.
-What’s next for you?
+What’s next for